baileylockheart/lockheartlove/README.md

 .・。.・゜✭・.・✫・゜・。.

 ## Updates and Changes:

+5-2-2025: I made an <a href="/shrines/everskies">Everskies shrine</a>!
+It's very yappy and I'm probably gonna change some stuff around later, but I like it :D

 4-18-2025:WE GOT TO 100 FOLLOWERS ON NEOCITIESSSSS, TYSM EVERYONE!!!

 3-24-2025: I made a <a href="/helpol/apollo">shrine for Apollo</a>!
 It's a bit different than my other shrines, but I'm happy with it :3